The Asset Management Review: Saudi Arabia

 The Real Estate Finance Regulations were passed in July 2012 and provide a provisional framework for secured and structured finance transactions pertaining to real estate assets.
 This is a positive development for the potential growth of an asset-backed securitisation market in Saudi Arabia.

 In July 2012, Saudi Arabia released the long-anticipated Real Estate Registered Mortgage Regulations (Mortgage Regulations).
 The Mortgage Regulations provide the foundation for the creation of all mortgages in Saudi Arabia.
 The legislation represents a significant milestone in the registration, prioritisation and enforcement of security rights within Saudi Arabia.
 Many asset managers believe this will increase liquidity for potential home buyers in Saudi Arabia, and as a result are keen to acquire and develop properties.
-Most banking transactions have not yet complied with the Mortgage Regulations; however, the SAMA has recently issued circulars requiring banks to start registering mortgages under the Mortgage Regulations, and has issued various incentives for mortgage holders.
+Most banking transactions have not yet complied with the Mortgage Regulations; however, the SCB has recently issued circulars requiring banks to start registering mortgages under the Mortgage Regulations, and has issued various incentives for mortgage holders.

 iv Hedge funds